How the Shopify API for Mobile Apps Works (And Why It’s Important)

 - The API won’t support any custom features you’ve built on your Shopify store.

-Rainbow Shops ran into issues with their app, which was built with an API-based app builder, as their VP of eCommerce and Marketing, David Cost, says:
+Rainbow Shops ran into issues with their app, which was built with an API-based app builder, as their VP of Ecommerce and Marketing, David Cost, says:

 “The Shopify API only enables certain things and all the major providers of apps for Shopify had limitations that the Shopify API would not let them get around.”